Dangerous Plants to My Dogs

 Poinsettias, Chrysanthemums, and Buttercups: These flowers are also poisonous to dogs.
 They can lead to irritation of the mouth and stomach lining, which often leads to vomiting or excessive salivation.
 If you catch a dog eating a buttercup or mum, and notice they begin to wobble or stagger while they are walking, call your veterinarian immediately.
 Mums can also cause skin irritation just by rubbing against these flowers; therefore, it is a good idea not to have them in your yard at all.

 Symptoms of poisoning are dependent on what toxin a dog has ingested.
-If your dog exhibits any of these symptoms, a veterinarian should be notified.
-This is critical, especially in cases where you do not know the cause of the symptom.
+If your dog exhibits any of these symptoms, you should call a veterinarian, which is critical, especially in cases where you do not know the cause of the symptom.
 One reason for this is because without knowing what the toxin is, the symptom may be dismissed.
-Vomiting can occur as a result of a minor toxin that causes an upset stomach, whereas it may also signal liver damage because of an entirely different toxin that can kill your pet.
+Vomiting can occur as a result of a minor toxin that causes an upset stomach.
+In contrast, it may also signal liver damage because of an entirely different poison that can kill your pet.

 - weakness in legs